This page sets out important information for the recipients of Melbourne Law School (MLS) scholarships. Please read this page carefully.

 3.6 Centrelink and Taxation

-Melbourne Law School is unable to provide advice on Centrelink and taxation matters.
+MLS is unable to provide advice on Centrelink and taxation matters.
 The scholarship letter of offer contains all the necessary information about the benefits of the scholarship.
-Please retain this document for Centrelink or taxation purposes.
+Please retain that document for Centrelink or taxation purposes.
 For further information please go to Australian Taxation Office or Centrelink.

 4. Termination of Scholarship

 The awarding of a scholarship is based on information that the student has provided to the University of Melbourne.
-The scholarship may be withdrawn at any time if, after proper enquiry, Melbourne Law School determines that the student has provided incorrect information or withheld relevant information.
+The scholarship may be withdrawn at any time if, after proper enquiry, the Associate Dean of the relevant program of study determines that the student has provided incorrect information or withheld relevant information.

-A scholarship may be terminated if, after proper enquiry, Melbourne Law School determines that the recipient has:
+A scholarship may be terminated if, after proper enquiry, the Associate Dean of the relevant program of study determines that the recipient has:

 - committed academic or general misconduct while a Melbourne Law School student;